Millionth

-One millionth is equal to 0.000 001, or 1 x 10^{−6} in scientific notation.
+One millionth is equal to 0.000 001, or 1 × 10^{−6} in scientific notation.
 It is the reciprocal of a million, and can be also written as 1/1,000,000.
 Units using this fraction can be indicated using the prefix "micro-" from Greek, meaning "small".
 Numbers of this quantity are expressed in terms of μ (the Greek letter mu).

 "Millionth" can also mean the ordinal number that comes after the nine hundred, ninety-nine thousand, nine hundred, ninety-ninth and before the million and first.